segmentio/segment-docs/src/connections/sources/catalog/libraries/server/http-api/index.md

 ### Content-Type

-To send data to our HTTP API, a content-type header must be set to `'application/json'`.
+To send data to Segment's HTTP API, a content-type header must be set to `'application/json'`.

 ## Errors